api-platform/core/README.md

 ### Configure

-The first step if to name your API.
+The first step is to name your API.
 Add the following lines in `app/config/config.yml`:

 ```yaml
 dunglas_json_ld_api: